schlunzis/Kurtama/README.md

 ```bash
 docker compose exec kurtama-server tail -f /opt/kurtama/logs/server.log
 ```

 > [!Note]
 > `server.log` does only contain the explicit server logs.
 Logs from dependencies are not written to this file.

 To see the whole log output you need to run the following command:

 ```bash
 docker compose logs -f kurtama-server
 ```

+Please refer to the [wiki](https://github.com/schlunzis/Kurtama/wiki/Docker) for more information on how to use the Docker image.

 ## Further information